Solutions

 The proactive approach to allergen contamination, which the FSMA encourages, is to build good hygiene practice into the design and manufacture of food processing equipment.

-So what sort of production equipment will minimise the possibility of contamination from pathogens or allergens, while enabling maximum production capacity?
+Which equipment minimizes risks from pathogens or allergens, while enabling maximum production capacity?

 At PTL, our equipment is designed to several international standards; our focus goes beyond the equipment itself, as sanitation and hygiene are primary factors for us.
 The materials we use to build the equipment always meet strict industry allergen standards.
 We make sure that:

-Any equipment we design and build minimises or eliminates bacterial build-up.
+Any equipment we design and build minimizes or eliminates bacterial build-up.
 Our attention to detail, no matter how minute, ensures that, if properly cleaned, contamination is eliminated.

 The materials we use to build the equipment always meet strict industry allergen standards.